h0raz/3d_SR/README.md

  - full cover (30mm high)
  - outer wall of a building (40mm high)
  - outer wall of a building with a window (40mm high)
+ - outer wall half width for doors and openings (40mm high)

 interior:
 ----